| Title: | Object-Oriented Diagram Plots with 'ggplot2' |

 Triangle polygons used in path diagrams.

-ob_intercept( center = ob_point(0, 0), width = 1, label = character(0), top = S7::class_missing, left = S7::class_missing, right = S7::class_missing, vertex_radius = numeric(0), alpha = numeric(0), color = character(0), fill = character(0), linewidth = numeric(0), linetype = numeric(0), x0 = numeric(0), y0 = numeric(0), style = S7::class_missing, ... )
+ob_intercept( center = ob_point(0, 0), width = 1, label = character(0), vertex_radius = numeric(0), alpha = numeric(0), color = character(0), fill = character(0), linewidth = numeric(0), linetype = numeric(0), style = S7::class_missing, x = numeric(0), y = numeric(0), id = character(0), ... )ob_intercept( center = ob_point(0, 0), width = 1, label = character(0), vertex_radius = numeric(0), alpha = numeric(0), color = character(0), fill = character(0), linewidth = numeric(0), linetype = numeric(0), style = S7::class_missing, x = numeric(0), y = numeric(0), id = character(0), ... )

 center |